RadioAstronomySoftwareGroup/pyuvsim/docs/parameter_files.rst

     :meth:`pyuvdata.UVData.reorder_blts` method, see those docs for more information.
-    Note that the object is required to be in the ``["time", "baseline"]`` order to actually run a simulation, so if it is set to anything else, the uvdata object will be reordered before the simulation and then ordered back as specified after the simulation is complete.
+    Note that the object is required to be in the ``["time", "baseline"]`` order for running simulations with the pyuvsim simulator, so if it is set to anything else, the uvdata object will be reordered before the simulation and then ordered back as specified after the simulation is complete.